By: Marilyn L. Davis

 “Anyone and everyone taking a writing class know that the secret of good writing is to cut it back, pare it down, winnow, chop, hack, prune, and trim, remove every superfluous word, compress, compress, compress… Nick Hornby, The Polysyllabic Spree

 Flow is not easily defined.
-Yet I’ll try to define it in my terms.
+Yet I’ll try to describe it in my terms.
 Flow means that the reader is moving between the words and getting to the end with relatively few interruptions.
-There are no jarring left turns where the reader is shaking their head wondering how they got there.
+There are no jarring left turns where the reader is shaking their head, wondering how they got there.
 There are no misspelled words or homonyms that annoy us all.
 Our syntax, or sentence structure, moves the reader from one word to the next, not because they are required to read it, but because they enjoy reading it.

 Syntax: Synonymous with Structure

 Syntax is the way we structure our sentences.
-They may be basic and contain only a noun and a verb, or more complex with phrases, but regardless of how simple or complex, they must engage the reader or we lose them.
+They may be basic and contain only a noun and a verb, or more complex with phrases, but regardless of how simple or complex, they must engage the reader, or we lose them.
 If your sentences read herky-jerky rather than Swan Lake, go back and revise them to read more smoothly.

 Although we’ve gotten used to short texts and Twitter-speak, we can still create longer, well-written sentences that flow and move the reader through the piece.
 I’ll often write a post and let it sit before I revise it.
 When I take time away from the post and return, my perception of the piece is different, and I can see where I wasn’t clear or to the point.
 I then edit and revise to be more succinct.